The Military in Denmark: Small but Mighty Force Keeping the Peace

 War in Afghanistan

-Danish troops focused on combat operations and training Afghan security forces.
+Danish troops concentrated on combat missions and the training of Afghan security personnel.

-It was Denmark’s longest and most costly military engagement since World War II.
+This operation resulted in the loss of 43 Danish soldiers, marking Denmark’s longest and most expensive military commitment since World War II.

 Iraq War

-In recent years, Danish forces have contributed to the fight against ISIS in Iraq.
+In the years since, Danish forces have also contributed to efforts against ISIS in Iraq.

 Peacekeeping and International Operations